 All client information is considered confidential.
 Verbal, non-verbal, or written communications must follow the HIPAA regulations (See Health Insurance Portability and Accountability Act of 1996).
-Protected Health Information (PHI) includes: names, geographic areas smaller than a state, dates, telephone numbers, addresses, hospital account numbers, or photographic images.
+Protected Health Information (PHI) includes names, geographic areas smaller than a state, dates, telephone numbers, addresses, hospital account numbers, or photographic images.

-The following steps must be taken by students to protect the privacy of their clients, including, but not limited to:
+Steps must be taken by students to protect the privacy of their clients.
+These include, but are not limited to:

-- Any information obtained from the client's chart or other sources must contain only the client's initials. - Close curtains and speak softly (as appropriate) in client rooms when discussing treatments and/or performing procedures. - Close room doors for client privacy during nursing care, when appropriate. - Do not discuss clients in public places such as elevators, waiting rooms, and cafeteria. - Safeguard medical records by not leaving the records unattended in areas where the public may have access. - Log off before leaving the computer. - Photocopying or faxing of client records and removing from the facility is prohibited. - If a student is not prepared for clinical rotation, a remediation assignment will be required. - The student is responsible for transportation to and from ALL required clinical sites.
+- Any information obtained from the client's chart or other sources must contain only the client's initials. - Close curtains and speak softly (as appropriate) in client rooms when discussing treatments and/or performing procedures. - Close room doors for client privacy during nursing care, when appropriate. - Do not discuss clients in public places such as elevators, waiting rooms, and cafeteria. - Do not post any patient information on social media - Safeguard medical records by not leaving the records unattended in areas where the public may have access. - Log off before leaving the computer. - Printing, photocopying or faxing of client records and removing any part of the medical record from the facility is prohibited. - If a student is not prepared for clinical rotation, a remediation assignment will be required. - The student is responsible for transportation to and from ALL required clinical sites.
 Faculty may not transport students to or from a clinical site.